Alfred Russel Wallace: Exploration and study of the natural world

-Return to England, marriage and children
+Return to Britain, marriage and children

-In 1862, Wallace returned to England, where he moved in with his sister Fanny Sims and her husband Thomas.
+In 1862, Wallace returned to Britain, where he moved in with his sister Fanny Sims and her husband Thomas.
 While recovering from his travels, Wallace organised his collections and gave numerous lectures about his adventures and discoveries to scientific societies such as the Zoological Society of London.
 Later that year, he visited Darwin at Down House, and became friendly with both Lyell and the philosopher Herbert Spencer.
 During the 1860s, Wallace wrote papers and gave lectures defending natural selection.
 He corresponded with Darwin about topics including sexual selection, warning coloration, and the possible effect of natural selection on hybridisation and the divergence of species.
 In 1865, he began investigating spiritualism.

 After a year of courtship, Wallace became engaged in 1864 to a young woman whom, in his autobiography, he would only identify as Miss L. Miss L. was the daughter of Lewis Leslie who played chess with Wallace, but to Wallace's great dismay, she broke off the engagement.
 In 1866, Wallace married Annie Mitten.
 Wallace had been introduced to Mitten through the botanist Richard Spruce, who had befriended Wallace in Brazil and who was a friend of Annie Mitten's father, William Mitten, an expert on mosses.
 In 1872, Wallace built the Dell, a house of concrete, on land he leased in Grays in Essex, where he lived until 1876.
 The Wallaces had three children: Herbert (1867–1874), Violet (1869–1945), and William (1871–1951).

 Financial struggles

 In the late 1860s and 1870s, Wallace was very concerned about the financial security of his family.
 While he was in the Malay Archipelago, the sale of specimens had brought in a considerable amount of money, which had been carefully invested by the agent who sold the specimens for Wallace.
-Unfortunately, on his return to the UK, Wallace made a series of bad investments in railways and mines that squandered most of the money, and he found himself badly in need of the proceeds from the publication of The Malay Archipelago.
+On his return to the UK, Wallace made a series of bad investments in railways and mines that squandered most of the money, and he found himself badly in need of the proceeds from the publication of The Malay Archipelago.

 Despite assistance from his friends, he was never able to secure a permanent salaried position such as a curatorship in a museum.
 To remain financially solvent, Wallace worked grading government examinations, wrote 25 papers for publication between 1872 and 1876 for various modest sums, and was paid by Lyell and Darwin to help edit some of their works.

 In 1876, Wallace needed a £500 advance from the publisher of The Geographical Distribution of Animals to avoid having to sell some of his personal property.
 Darwin was very aware of Wallace's financial difficulties and lobbied long and hard to get Wallace awarded a government pension for his lifetime contributions to science.
 When the £200 annual pension was awarded in 1881, it helped to stabilise Wallace's financial position by supplementing the income from his writings.